MarkLogic-Attic/mlsam/README.txt

 Building
 --------

 Just run "ant".
-It produces zip files under the "distribution" directory and a "buildtmp" support directory.
+It produces zip files under the "deliverable" directory and a "buildtmp" support directory.